 Best Cake Pan of 2021

-The All-Clad Pro-Release is highly responsive to temperature — and, as a result, requires some monitoring to ensure even baking.
+The All-Clad Pro-Release is highly responsive to temperature changes, and therefore requires some monitoring to ensure even baking.
 It's a good sign when our only real criticism is actually just a reflection of the exceptional conductivity of aluminized steel pans — or possibly a complaint on the uneven heating of most home ovens.
-While professional bakers may appreciate this trait, more casual bakers could find this pan annoyingly sensitive to temperature changes.
-Regardless of the venue or the baker, however, this top-quality pan is sure to impress on all levels.
+While professional bakers may appreciate this trait, casual bakers could find it annoying.
+Still, we think this top-quality pan is sure to impress on all levels.

-There is no need to sacrifice value for durability when considering the Wilton Perfect Results 8" Square Pan.
+You don't have to sacrifice value for durability with the Wilton Perfect Results 8" Square Pan.
 As a testament to longevity, our lead tester's mother has baked brownies in these pans for decades.
-The pan's steel construction is hearty and cooks with an even heat distribution and temperature profile that is great for more than just a simple sheet cake like a brownie.
+The pan's hardy steel construction cooks with an even heat distribution and temperature profile that is great for more than just a simple sheet cake like a brownie.
 We particularly love the large, wing-like handles that make these pans easy to remove from the oven.

-Like all generic, PFC-based nonstick coatings, we would love to see the one on this pan replaced with something more natural, like a ceramic-based coating — even if it takes away from the overall durability.
-While we didn't notice any flaking during our testing period, we know from previous experience that these will mildly scratch and scour over time.
-The slightly slanted sidewalls are also not ideal for every shape of cake.
-But at the same time, this set of two might just help you produce a tiered cake with a very unique design.
+Like all generic, PFC-based nonstick coatings, we would love to see the one on this pan replaced with something more natural, like a ceramic-based coating — even if it detracts a bit from the overall durability.
+While we didn't notice any flaking during our testing period, we know from previous experience that these will mildly scratch and scour over time, especially if you are rough on them or cut into your dessert with a serrated knife.
+The slightly slanted sidewalls are also not ideal for all cake shapes.
+At the same time, this set of two might just help you produce a tiered cake with a very unique design.

-Whether you want to bake a tiered cake for dessert or a batch of cinnamon rolls for breakfast, the Chicago Metallic 3-Piece Set is a versatile collection of round pans.
+From tiered cakes to a batch of cinnamon rolls, the Chicago Metallic 3-Piece Set is a collection of round pans that allows for versatility in your baking creations.
 This set includes a 6", 8", and 10" pan — when directly compared to other sets, the larger diameters make these pans more adaptable to a variety of kitchen tasks.
-The BPA-free (though not PTFE-free) coating is remarkably nonstick, with zero residue left after effortless cake release.
-The consistency of heat distribution is due in large part to their heavyweight, carbon steel construction, which also increases durability.
+The BPA-free (though not PTFE-free) coating is remarkably nonstick, with zero residue left in the pan after an effortless cake release.
+Their heat distribution is consistent, due in large part to the heavyweight, carbon steel construction, which also increases durability.

 Even though we only had the pleasure of testing the USA Pan 8" Round, we can only assume that all the shapes and sizes live up to the same top-notch craftsmanship — we're certain we could easily substitute any one of them and be just as satisfied as we were with this one.
 A heavy-gauge aluminized steel makes this a durable, commercial-grade option with outstanding heat distribution.
 The patented "Americoat" nonstick coating, which is free of PFOAs, PTFEs, and BPAs, is paired with a fluted bottom for easy cake release and cleaning.